-The black-owned vegan soul food restaurant, located in Crown Heights Brooklyn, New York, focuses on tastes, textures, and health, with a goal to feed people hearty and healthy options.
+The black-owned vegan soul food restaurant, located in Crown Heights, Brooklyn, New York, focuses on tastes, textures, and health, to feed people hearty and healthy options.
 It is the second business for Latisha Daring, owner of Greedi Vegan.
 She describes their business as “a fun, inventive eatery with amazingly full-flavored food.”

 4. The Uptown Vegan Sweets

 Drea Smith is the owner and chief executive of Uptown Vegan Sweets, and her goal is to break the misconception that many people have made surrounding veganism and vegan desserts.
 In the interview, Drea speaks on the negative connotation that veganism has.
 She explains that people have the idea that vegan sweets are boring and flavorless.
 However, she is here to prove that this myth couldn’t be further from the truth.

 Located on Boston Rd, in Bronx, NY, you will find Vegan’s Delight, a spot for Caribbean vegan cuisine takeaway.
 Not only do they have an amazing selection of traditional hot dishes, but they also have an organic juice bar and grocery store selling vitamins, herbs, and supplements.
 Their menu features dishes such as breaded tofu cutlets, curried seitan, Vegan Spareribs D’light, and jerk plantain patties that you definitely won’t want to miss out on!

 Sol Sips is located in Brooklyn, New York, and is owned by Francesca “Sol” Chaney.
 The business is one of the most popular vegan and vegetarian restaurants in Brooklyn, offering tasty dishes like jerk jackfruit paninis, mushroom melts, and more.
 Everything is organic and locally sourced and gives the community healthier plant-based options.